lettercrap/lettercrap/README.md

 | `update_interval`        | `data-lettercrap-interval`     |

 Please note that changes to default options will not propagate to instances that have already been rendered.
-To synchronize the rendered instances that rely on default setting, you can call the `refresh` method:
+To synchronize the rendered instances that rely on default settings, you can call the `refresh` function:

 ```html
 <script type="module">